uncomplicate/neanderthal-native/README.md

 ## Project Maturity

-BLAS and ATLAS has a decades-long history, so Neanderthal ATLAS bindings should be stable.
+BLAS and ATLAS have a decades-long history, so Neanderthal ATLAS bindings should be stable.
 However, the Neanderthal library is still in development, so I expect to add additional bindings and change some bugs.
-While the project is in the 0.X.Y version it is considered in development, so the priority is adding the new features and enhancing the existing code as much as possible, rather than backward compatibility.
+While the project is in the 0.X.Y version it is considered in development, so the priority is adding new features and enhancing the existing code as much as possible, rather than backward compatibility.
 Once it reaches version 1.0.0 it will be considered stable, and more consideration will be directed towards supporting backward compatibility.

 ## License